VANTA

 Worbla is a versatile thermoplastic I used to mold the mask to the user’s face.
 Worbla’s low melting point allowed for immediate fitting.

-Britta Strevig is an insightful illustrator with albinism.
+Britta Strevig is a SCAD illustrator with albinism.
 Her vision is constantly affected by her photosensitivity.

 I could not have had a better user test for Vanta.